eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 Please note that starting with SUMO 1.16.0 it seems to be necessary to preload some libraries on Windows, see https://github.com/eclipse-sumo/sumo/issues/12605.
+This has been encapsulated in a separate convenience call `Simulation.preloadLibraries()` since SUMO 1.24.0.

 ### compiling on Linux (make sure SUMO_HOME is set and sumo has been built)